laurashen/data-science-sequencing.github.io/lectures/lecture5.md

 c = \frac{NL}{G}>1.
 $$

-Note that $$c$$ is  the expected number of reads covering a specific position on DNA  and called the *coverage*.
+Note that $$c$$ is  the expected number of reads covering a specific position on DNA  and called the *coverage depth*.
 Furthermore, suppose that reads are sampled uniformly at random and also independent of each other.
 Under these assumptions, the probability of there existing a location on the genome that no read covers can be computed as follows:

 $$\Pr(\text{there exist a location covered by no read})=\left(1-\frac{L}{G}\right)^N=\left(1-\frac{L}{G}\right)^{\frac{G}{L}\cdot\frac{LN}{G}}\approx e^{-\frac{LN}{G}}=e^{-c}$$